Olupaula/wine/readme.md

 # Cluster Analysis of Branded Wines
-Wine is a great drink for many people. it remains true that our world cannot be demand for it.
+Wine is a great drink for many people. it remains true that our world cannot stop demanding for it.
 It therefore makes good sense if wine can be categorized into a number of classes by a seller or even the consumer of the wine.
+Clustering of wines, may help the seller know which brand of wines have similar properties, so that he can for instance suggest any brand of wine that belongs to a given cluster as an alternative to any other brand of wine that belongs the same cluster - this may help his sale.
 This can be achieved using a suitable Machine Learning clustering model.

 ## Data Source
 UCL Machine Learning Repository